asemio/SZXX/README.md

     | _ -> () )
 ```

-Note that in a real world scenario, we should process each JPG in small chunks instead of decompressing each JPG into a (potentially large) string.
+Note that in a real world scenario, we should process each JPG in small chunks instead of decompressing each of them into a (potentially large) string.
 For that we would use `Zip.Action.Fold_string` or `Zip.Action.Fold_bigstring`.

+#### Actions:
+SZXX will call `callback` for each file it encounters within the ZIP archive.
+You must choose an Action for SZXX to perform on each file.

+- `Action.Skip`
+  - Skip over the compressed bytes of this file without attempting to decompress them.
+- `Action.String`
+  - Collect the whole decompressed file into a single string.
+- `Action.Bigstring`
+  - Collect the whole decompressed file into a single bigstring.
+  - More efficient than `Action.String` if you don't need to convert the final result into a string later on.
+- `Action.Fold_string f`
+  - Fold this file into a final state using function `f`, in string chunks of ~500-8192 bytes.
+- `Action.Fold_bigstring f`
+  - Fold this file into a final state using function `f`, in bigstring chunks of ~500-8192 bytes.
+  - **IMPORTANT:** this `Bigstring.t` is volatile!
+It's only safe to read from it until the end of function `f` (the "folder" function).
+If you need to access the data again later, copy it in some way before the end of function `f`.
+- `Action.Parse p`
+  - Apply the `Angstrom.t` parser `p` to the file while it is being decompressed without having to fully decompress it first.
+  - `Action.Parse` expects `p` to consume all bytes and leave no trailing junk bytes after a successful parse.
+- `Action.Parse_many { parser; on_parse }`
+  - Repeatedly apply the `Angstrom.t` parser to the file while it is being decompressed without having to fully decompress it first.
+  - It invokes `on_parse` on each parsed value.
+  - `Action.Parse_many` expects the file to end on a complete parse and leave no trailing junk bytes.
+- `Action.Terminate`
+  - Abruptly terminate processing of the ZIP archive.
+  - The output Sequence will finish with a `Data.Terminate` element.
+  - SZXX stops reading from the `Feed.t` immediately, without even skipping over the bytes of that entry.

 ```ocaml
 Zip.stream_files ~sw ~feed callback
 ```

 #### Arguments:
+- `sw`
-- `sw`: A regular `Eio.Switch.t`.
+  - A regular `Eio.Switch.t`.
 This is where parsing errors go.
+- `feed`
-- `feed`: A producer of raw input data.
+  - A producer of raw input data.
 Create a `feed` by using the `SZXX.Feed` module.
+- `callback`
-- `callback`: A function called on every file found within the ZIP archive.
-You must choose an Action (`SZXX.Zip.Action.t`) to perform over each file encountered within the ZIP archive.
+  - A function called on every file found within the ZIP archive.
+  - You must choose an Action (`SZXX.Zip.Action.t`) to perform over each file encountered within the ZIP archive.

 #### Returns:
 A `Sequence.t` of all files within the archive.